ThePenguin134/ThePenguin134/README.md

 ## Hi there 👋

-🏫 I'm Currently a Junior at the University of Minnesota - Duluth (UMD)
+🏫 I'm a Graduate of University of Minnesota - Duluth (UMD) - B.S.
+Major in Computer Science

 🎮 I love palying/developing video games